Research & Blogs

 “Cash is trash.”
 At Davos in 2020, Ray Dalio, founder of the world’s largest hedge fund, made this assertion and added further emphasis to the maxim in a CNBC interview with a plea to investors to, “Get out of cash.
 There’s still a lot of money in cash.”
 The billionaire investor punctuated this point again in 2021 saying, “Cash is not a safe investment, is not a safe place because it will be taxed by inflation.”
 Financial advisors know this.
 Holding cash is a problem.
 Both for investors and for advisors.
 A big problem.

 Another subtle but potentially disastrous problem with cash is the problem of where to put it.
 When an investor deposits cash at a bank, it ceases to be the investor’s property and becomes a “promise to pay,” an IOU.
 This is risky and in stark contrast to the perception that cash represents a risk-free investment.
 The fact is that banks have failed to live up to this promise to pay to such an extent that in the United States the Federal Depositors Insurance Corporation (FDIC) was created in 1933.
 This was the response by President Franklin Roosevelt to a banking crisis that witnessed over 9,000 failures with over $140 billion in losses in 1933 alone.
 This problem persists today.
-Since 2009, 511 banks in the United States have failed.
+Since 2009, 513 banks in the United States have failed.
+This includes the recent failures of Silicon Valley Bank and Signature Bank.
+The FDIC has yet to include the failure of Silvergate Bank in its data.
 Even with FDIC insurance in place this still means that amounts over $250,000 (the FDIC maximum coverage limit per account) are at risk of loss.
+Although an exception was made to make depositors whole for losses in excess of $250,000 in the recent failure of Silicon Valley Bank, it would be unwise to assume this protection above established FDIC limits will always be made available.
 For international investors the problem is even more pronounced since many countries do not protect depositors with required federal insurance programs.

 Finally, from the perspective of an advisor, the reality is that much of clients’ cash sits outside the auspices of the portfolio and in many cases at one or more separate institutions.
 For example, the Goldman Sachs private client may hold a mortgage with Wells Fargo, maintaining a cash account to service that mortgage while concurrently maintaining local checking and savings accounts for convenience.
 This cash represents a pool of assets that does not benefit from a financial advisor’s guidance and often a significant amount that could materially contribute to assets under management.

 To inspire a change in the extent of holding cash as well as where that cash is held, advisors can work to make clients comfortable.
-Fear often drives investors to holding cash… Way too much cash.
+Fear often drives investors hold too much cash.
 They fear missing an opportunity to take advantage of market corrections, they fear missing the chance to nimbly take advantage of new business opportunities.
 They fear unanticipated expenses related to emergencies, changes in health, legal actions, or unforeseen disasters.
+Digital access to physical gold can provide an answer for advisors in their efforts to get more clients assets onto their platform and to get a portion of these assets out of cash that continually erodes in value and drags portfolio performance down over time.

 Digital Gold is a Safer Way to Holding Cash